MPhuongLe/Analysis-of-Covid-19-Pandemic-in-Vietnam/README.md

 These elements provide both high-level insights and detailed exploration capabilities through interactive filtering and time-based views.

-## Analysis

-The project includes an in-depth analysis of the pandemic’s overall trends and changes over time across different regions of the world.
-It explores patterns in case surges, recoveries, and fatalities, and provides potential explanations for observed differences — such as the timing of outbreaks, government interventions, and healthcare system responses.

-All detailed analyses and insights are documented in the accompanying report (in Vietnamese), which can be found in this repository.

 ## Design Considerations

 The dashboard was designed with a strong emphasis on usability, accessibility, and clarity, particularly for non-expert users.
 Key design principles include: